gaultier/blog/rust_underscore_vars.md

 The two important parts are: `this lock is not assigned to a binding and is immediately dropped` and `consider binding to an unused variable to avoid immediately dropping the value`.

 I was not aware of the difference between `_` and `_unused`.
-In fact I went through the [Rust reference](https://doc.rust-lang.org/reference/destructors.html) and I did not find anything about this.
+In fact I went through the [Rust reference](https://doc.rust-lang.org/reference/destructors.html) and I did not find anything about this (perhaps I missed it?).

 This is the code that the compiler generates for `_`, conceptually: